Code-Institute-Submissions/Upon-Wonder/README.md

 * Reflect the band's image through good color choices and fonts that accompany to all pages of the website.

 ### User stories
-* As a new visitor I want to get easy access to information about the band, each bandmember and where I can listen to their music.
+1. As a new visitor I want to get easy access to information about the band, each bandmember and where I can listen to their music.
-* As a visitor I want to get easy access to information about uppcoming tour dates and where I can buy tickets.
+2. As a visitor I want to get easy access to information about uppcoming tour dates and where I can buy tickets.
-* As a fan of the band I want to be able to buy merchandise or be directed to where I can buy it.
+3. As a fan of the band I want to be able to buy merchandise or be directed to where I can buy it.
-* As a fan I want to get access to view high quality images and videos of the band.
+4. As a fan I want to get access to view high quality images and videos of the band.
-* As a fan/new or returning visitor I want to get an overall good feeling of the bands image throughout the whole page.
+5. As a fan/new or returning visitor I want to get an overall good feeling of the bands image throughout the whole page.
-* As a fan I want to be able to send a message to the band.
+6. As a fan I want to be able to send a message to the band.
-* As a potential client who wants to book the band I want to be able to send a message with prioritization.
+7. As a potential client who wants to book the band I want to be able to send a message with prioritization.

 ### Design Process
-1. Stragety plane: My strategy for this website was to offer a website with clear navigation to the information of which the visitor wants to reach.
+1. Strategy plane: My strategy for this website was to offer a website with clear navigation to the information of which the visitor wants to reach.
 The original strategy plane was based on the first five user stories above.
-The aim was to give a clear picture to the visitor of the members behind the band, their image and what they do while making it fun to navigate through the website.
+The aim was to give a clear picture to the visitor about the members behind the band, their image and what they do while making it fun to navigate through the website.

 2. Scope plane: The key features I wanted to add to my website was information about the members and images of them each, a gallery with photos of the band performing and a clear list with information about upcoming tour dates followed by a link to a ticket reseller.
+All of these features would mimic a real band website to make it look realistic.

 3. Structure plane: When the key features was set I decided which pages I was going to add to my website.
 I originally decided to design my structure into four pages: an index page, about page, gallery page and a tour dates page.